 You can read reviews by Michael Kimmage (The New Republic) here, Daniel Jenkins (Dissent Magazine) here, Mary Nolan (Journal of Modern History) here, Giuliana Chamedes (New Rambler Review) here, James Chappel, Daniel Bessner, Nicolaas Barr-Clingan, Joshua Derman, Paul Petzschmann, and Alexander Vazansky (H-Diplo roundtable, introduction by Samuel Moyn) here, Noah Strote (Modern Intellectual History) here, Duncan Kelly, Nicolas Guilhot, and Piotr Kosicki (special forum of Politics, Religion & Ideology) here, Frank Schlae (H-Soz-Kult) here, Thomas Meyer (Sehepunkte) here, and Koude Oorlog (NRC Handelsblad, in Dutch) here.

-In 2016, it was awarded the Council of European Studies’ Book Prize, for best first book in European studies published in 2013-2015.
-German and Chinese translations are planned for 2017.
+In 2016, it was awarded the Council of European Studies’ Book Prize, for best first book in European studies published in 2014-2015.
+German, Chinese, Korean, and Hebrew translations are forthcoming.